 Instead of re-keying your existing client and reporter/

-Bulk Update is a stand-alone function in RB9 for mass updating firms, contacts, resources, and locations.
-It has been greatly enhanced with more options and targeted updates.
-For instance, in addition to bulk updating the Sales Rep on a set of jobs, you can bulk update the Sales Rep for a selected group of firms or contacts.
+Bulk Update is a stand-alone function in RB9 for mass updating jobs, firms, contacts, resources, and locations.
+Depending on the type of listing you are updating, you have different options, although some are the same.
+For example, in addition to bulk updating the Sales Rep on a set of jobs, you can bulk update the Sales Rep for a selected group of firms or contacts.

-In RB9, Label Templates stores all of your company’s label templates together in the database.
-This is where you store labels that are used elsewhere in RB9, such as Production > Labels.
+Label Templates is where you store all of your company’s label templates that are used elsewhere in RB9, such as Production’s Envelopes and Labels function.

-Everyone has access to the same label templates when printing labels from RB9, and you won't lose your label templates when transferring to new computer because they are stored in the cloud.
-In addition to included label templates, you can create your own label templates in DYMO software and upload to RB9’s Label Templates function.
+Everyone has access to the same label templates when printing labels from RB9, and you won't lose your label templates when transferring to a new computer because they are stored in the cloud.
+In addition to included label templates, you can create your own label templates in DYMO software and upload them here.

-- Less clicking to find a form: All forms are listed on the side of the function, organized by type, so you don’t have to click through screens and drop-downs to find the form you need.
-Plus you can create your own groups of forms to suit your purposes.
+- Set of forms organized by type: All forms are organized by type, which are listed on the side of the function, so you don’t have to click through screens and drop-downs to find the form you need.
+Plus you can create your own groups of forms within those types to further organize your forms.

-- Easy-to-find visual customization tools: You can more easily customize forms to look the way you want with the new Form Templates layout.
-Tools are grouped in major categories on tabs, and each tab has all tools visible and organized in subgroups, so you minimized searching for a particular one.
+- Easy-to-find visual customization tools: You can easily customize forms to look the way you want.
+Tools are grouped in major categories on tabs, and each tab has all tools visible and organized in subgroups, so you minimize searching for a particular one.

 - List Data Fields let you create tables in your form of related merge fields that you select.
-You can also select the order the fields appear as columns in the table, plus select other visual option.
-So you can easily add a list of parties scheduled to appear to a Job Worksheet, along with the firm name, the contact’s email address, party type, and services requested.
+You can also select the order the fields appear as columns in the table, or have the information display in paragraph format.
+So you can easily add a list of parties scheduled to appear to a Job Worksheet, that includes each party’s firm’s name, the party’s email address, party type, and services requested.

 - You can also insert Special Fields, which allow you to customize their formatting, such as a Date field that you can select the order and appearance of day/month/year, and even include time stamps.

 You can set up multiple conditions in one query to find the exact results you want.
 For example, you could find all of your active preferred contacts.
-You can save your queries to re-use later, use pre-existing queries so you don’t have to start from scratch, and export your reports to Excel or as generic CSV (comma separated values) files.
+You can save your queries to re-use later, share queries you create, use pre-existing queries so you don’t have to start from scratch, and export your reports to Excel or as generic CSV (comma separated values) files.

-In addition, we added an option that allows you to create reports from the Firm table and the Contact table combined.
+With the multi-table options, you can create reports that combine data from 2 or more tables.
 For example, use the Firm+Contact option to create a report listing all the contacts with the firm address instead of their home addresses.